sultan-kanaan/data-structures-and-algorithms/LinkedList.md

 - [x] Can successfully insert a node before the first node of a linked list
 - [x] Can successfully insert after a node in the middle of the linked list
 - [x] Can successfully insert a node after the last node of the linked list
+- [x] Where k is greater than the length of the linked list
+- [x] Where k and the length of the list are the same
+- [x] Where k is not a positive integer
+- [x] Where the linked list is of a size 1
+- [x] “Happy Path” where k is not at the end, but somewhere in the middle of the linked list